caffkane/blog-posts/clean_code_ruby.md

   end
 end

-# This could be simplified by only printing out the trophies
-# Not checking if they're active
-# To Do: Make this more robust of a bad example.

-# Not so good, this does boolean logic and printing
+# Not so good, this does boolean logic, printing, and a method call
 def active_sport_player_trophies(name, active, sport) if active
     player_trophies = get_sport_trophies(name, sport)